-The difficulties in motivating and mobilizing people seemed in many cases to be closely interrelated to organizational and work dynamics, which greatly affect their actual involvement, such as excessive workloads, difficulties in developing monitoring mechanisms, dependence on areas and departments of the institution which have different priorities and work schedules to those of the promoters.
+The difficulties in motivating and mobilizing people seemed in many cases to also be closely interrelated to organizational and work dynamics, which greatly affect their actual involvement, such as excessive workloads, difficulties in developing monitoring mechanisms, dependence on areas and departments of the institution which have different priorities and work schedules to those of the promoters.

 Divergent visions and motivations in the different departments/faculties involved in programs.
 Due to the relative autonomy in which different departments/sectors of the same organization operate, actors involved in measures supporting gender equality may attach different aims to the same action, revealing the existence of divergent views and motivations on the same issue and, in fact, promoting activities that are implemented in different ways and have different final goals.
 This can create confusion among beneficiaries, including the broader public and the promoters themselves.
-For example, as regards the choice of beneficiaries, some will seek to benefit female researchers in general while others, especially in programs aimed at the promotion of "excellence", will focus only on the best female researchers, i.e. successful those most likelv to have а career in the organization.
+For example, as regards the choice of beneficiaries, some will seek to benefit female researchers in general while others, especially in programs aimed at the promotion of "excellence", will focus only on the best female researchers, i.e. those most likely to have a successful career in the organization.

 An obstacle that may arise when action is being taken to foster gender equality is also a lack of cooperation from the beneficiaries in achieving the objectives (for example, in formulating new proposals or activities addressed to same target or other).
 This difficulty may arise because of deficiencies in the design of the actions or in communicating them to potential beneficiaries.
-However, it may also be due to the existence of latent conflicts between men and women, senior staff and newcomers, long term and short term employees, etc., which affect the performance of activities.
+However, it may also be due to the existence of latent conflicts between men and women, senior staff and newcomers, long term and short term employees, etc, which affects the performance of activities.

-7. Various forms of individual experiences of dissent
+6. Various forms of individual dissent

-Stereotypes are not only hidden, but at a conscious level various forms of dissent which usually remain more or less latent, exist and inevitably emerge when initiatives are taken, becoming visible and raising issues that are usually not talked about.
+Not only are stereotypes hidden, but at a conscious level various forms of dissent, which usually remain more or less latent but which exist and inevitably emerge when initiatives are taken, becoming visible and raising issues that are usually not talked about.
 As for example a negative personal experience with a woman leader.
-Sometimes gender discrimination is denied by highlighting individual experiences of women leaders who do not seem to have been discriminated, and the experience of a single woman immediately is turned into a general rule.

-This happens even more frequently when the measures taken are to the advantage of a particular group (such as women), apparently at the expense of other groups, who may feel discriminated against (such as young male researchers).
+This happens even more often when the measures taken are to the advantage of a particular group (such as women), apparently at the expense of other groups, who may feel discriminated against (such as young male researchers).

-8. Lack of data, information, communication
+7. Lack of data, information, communication

 Lack of gendered statistics in research institutes.
-This means that the gender difference is only understood as a subjective matter and in this case everyone can have different opinion on it.
-The importance of statistics classified by gender recommends providing continuous updates and studies on the matter.

-The difficulty of disposing of statistic gender data may be due to specificities in the employment contract, collaboration with researchers from bodies with different legal set-ups, lack of communication between scientific staff and administrative staff.
-Sometimes this problem is also related to methods of recording data on institute staff, or the existence of external and internal regulations which often produce codified procedures slowing down decision-making and implementation of activities.
-This is the case with the privacy law, which makes it structurally difficult to access biographical, economical information (or add to it, where, as often happens, there is little information) about staff benefiting from initiatives, so that it is necessary to request permission from internal and external authorities before being allowed to contact (even electronically) the beneficiaries themselves.
+This mean that the gender difference is only understand as a subjective matter and in this case everyone can have different opinion on it.
+The importance of statistics classified by gender, and recommend providing continuous updates and studies on the matter.
+Unavailable or inaccessible information on research institute staff and their families.
+This situation may be due to specificities in the employment contract, collaboration with researchers from bodies with different legal set-ups, lack of communication between scientific staff and administrative staff.
+Sometimes this problem is also related to methods of recording data on institute staff, or the existence of external and internal regulations, which often produce codified procedures that slow down decision-making and the implementation of activities.
+This is the case with the privacy law, which makes it structurally difficult to access biographical information (or add to it, where, as often happens, there is little information) about staff benefiting from initiatives, so that it is necessary to ask permission from internal and external authorities before being able to contact (even electronically) the beneficiaries themselves.